mitodl/unified-ecommerce/docs/source/technical/events.md

 ## Architecture

-Internally, the system uses Pluggy to dispatch events.
-New events can be added by defining a new hook implementation for the event types listed above.

-Events in UE don't necessarily trigger webhook notifications - `basket_add`, for instance, is mostly used to ensure the user can purchase the item and to assess tax if necessary.
+The event system is built using Pluggy, REST framework serializers, and Celery tasks.
+The hookspecs listed in the table in Events have a hook implementation that queues a task to send the data to the target URL(s) without blocking the user.